massgov/mayflower-patternlab/README.md

 ### Developer Deployment

-Please see [Deployment docs](docs/developer-deploy.md) for steps on deploying development work to a Mayflower fork's Github Pages.
+Please see [Deployment docs](docs/developer-deploy.md) for steps on deploying development work to a fork of Mayflower's Github Pages.

 ### Production Deployment